nsacyber/AppLocker-Guidance/README.md

 # AppLocker Guidance

 This project contains scripts and configuration files for aiding administrators in implementing Microsoft AppLocker as outlined in the [Application Whitelisting using Microsoft AppLocker](https://www.iad.gov/iad/library/ia-guidance/tech-briefs/application-whitelisting-using-microsoft-applocker.cfm) paper.

+**The Group Policy Object (GPO) provided in this repository is for Windows 7 and does not work with with Windows 8/8.1/10**.
+A GPO for Windows 10 can be found in the [AppLocker folder](https://github.com/iadgov/Secure-Host-Baseline/tree/master/AppLocker) in the [Secure Host Baseline repository](https://github.com/iadgov/Secure-Host-Baseline/).

 ## License
 This Work was prepared by a United States Government employee and, therefore, is excluded from copyright by Section 105 of the Copyright Act of 1976.